barrettotte/vscode-ibmi-languages/README.md

 - [x] Syntax highlighting for RPG III and RPG/400 - H,F,E,L,I,C,O specs
 - [x] Syntax highlighting for Control Language (CL)
 - [x] Syntax highlighting for DDS files - physical, logical, display, printer, and ICF
-- [ ] Syntax highlighting for some Machine Interface (MI) -> could not find complete docs for all syntax
+- [x] Syntax highlighting for some Machine Interface (MI) - **see below**
 - [ ] Syntax highlighting for RPGLE fixed - H,F,D,I,C,O,P specs
 - [ ] Syntax highlighting for RPGLE free

+**If anyone stumbles across this and has any awesome material for machine interface, please send me an email.**
+I really only made the bare basics for MI and I'd love to add to it

 ## Stretch Features